robinhester/robinhester/README.md

-### Hi there 👋
+## Hi there 👋

-## Welcome to My github!
+### Welcome to My github!
 I am a Data Engineer, formerly in management, mostly in retail.
 I made the switch to Data Engineering late last year.
-## My interests include the gaming industry, reading, and pop culture.
-I find challenging endeavors to be my favorite thing to accomplish,
-## whether it be a game, a book, or a project.
+### My interests include the gaming industry, reading, and pop culture.
+I find challenging endeavors to be my favorite thing to accomplish, whether it be a game, a book, or a project.

-# A few of my projects are pinned below!
+## A few of my projects are pinned below!
 Enjoy!

-# LinkedIn:
+### LinkedIn: robin-hester
-# Portofolio:
+### Portofolio: robinhester.github.io